 CXS

-A server antivirus system called ConfigServer Exploit Scanner (CXS) identifies and removes different kinds of malware.
+A server antivirus system called ConfigServer Exploit Scanner (CXS) identifies and removes malware.

 CloudLinux and CageFS

-In addition to security, Lania servers provide privacy in that users cannot see other users or discern whether other users are present on the server by using a virtualized file system on Linux-based Operating System Servers known as CageFS.
+In addition to security, Lania servers provide privacy because users cannot see other users or discern whether others are present on the server.
+This is done using a virtualized file system on Linux-based Operating System Servers known as CageFS.

 Contact us if you have any questions regarding Hosting and Domains.